URiem/worldtravellog/README.md

 ### Success Messages

-Every time a user carries out a function on the website, either as part of the account functionality or the CRUD functionality, a success message will be displayed confirm that the function as been carried our successfully.
+Every time a user carries out a function on the website, either as part of the account functionality or the CRUD functionality, a success message will be displayed confirming that the function as been carried our successfully.
 Some of the messages are shown here but this is not an exhaustive list.

 ![Success Sign In](/static/media/docs/successmessagesignin.png)